anishathalye/porcupine/README.md

 ## Example

-Suppose we're testing linearizability for operations on a register supporting read and write operations that's initialized to `0`.
-We write a sequential specification for a register like this:
+Suppose we're testing linearizability for operations on a read/write register that's initialized to `0`.
+We write a sequential specification for the register like this:

 ```go
 type registerInput struct {